Gypsum dunes at White Sands National Park.

-First on your bucket list: White Sands National Monument.
-The monument covers more than 275 square miles of southeastern New Mexico with the world's largest gypsum dune field.
-Follow the 8-mile Dunes Drive into the Heart of the Sands for day hikes, primitive camping, and sledding down the glistening dunes, which crest at 40 feet.
-(You can buy a plastic disc at the visitor center.)
+This monument covers more than 275 square miles of southeastern New Mexico with the world's largest gypsum dune field.
+The 8-mile Dunes Drive leads into the Heart of the Sands for day hikes, primitive camping, and sledding down the glistening dunes that crest at 40 feet high.
+(You can buy a plastic disc at the visitors center.)
 Plan ahead for full-moon hikes and bike rides, sunset photography tours, and guided hikes to Lake Lucero, where the dune fields began.
-Oliver Lee Memorial State Park offers humbler surrounds, but there are several hiking trails to stretch your legs.
+Hot air balloons lift off in a dazzling display above the dunes each September during the White Sands Hot Air Balloon Invitational.

-New Mexico Musem of Space History.
+The New Mexico Museum of Space History